 f) A portion of the Natural Preserve, identified as the 100-year flood plain on the recorded plat of Roxbury Park, is a natural drainage channel.
 In addition to the other restrictions applicable to the Natural Preserve, no obstruction of any kind to the natural flow of water through this drainage channel shall be allowed.

 Section 162.
-Tracts A and B have also been designated as Natural Preserve, shall be maintained and used by the owners of such tracts only in the manner specified by Section 161, and shall be kept free of any litter or debris.
+Tracts A and B(the islands located in Roxbury Court and Roxbury Circle, respectively) have also been designated as Natural Preserve, shall be maintained and used by the owners of such tracts only in the manner specified by Section 161, and shall be kept free of any litter or debris.

 Additional Use Restrictions.